Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/cleanup.rst

 - holes are detected, so there is no need to manually find and select the edges around the holes.
 - holes can have a limit for the number of sides (so only quads or tris are filled in for example).
-- mesh data is copied from surrounding geometry (UV's, vertex-colors, multi-res, all layers), since manually creating this data is very time consuming.
+- mesh data is copied from surrounding geometry (UVs, vertex-colors, multi-res, all layers), since manually creating this data is very time consuming.